webpro-nl/knip/packages/docs/src/content/docs/explanations/why-use-knip.md

 ```

 Maybe you wonder why Knip does not have similar comments like `// knip-ignore`
-so you can easily get rid of false positives?
+so you can get rid of false positives?
 A variety of reasons:

-1. A false positive may be a bug in Knip, and should be reported (not easily
+1. A false positive may be a bug in Knip, and should be reported (not
    dismissed).
 2. Instead of proprietary comments, use [standardized annotations][11] serving
    as documentation as well.